cyclr/docs/pages/v2/03-templates/02-configure-templates/01-template-settings.md

 tags: [templates]

 menus:
-    cycle-templates:
+    template-configuration:
         title: Template settings
         identifier: template-settings
         toggleonly: menutoggleonly
-        weight: 2
+        weight: 1
 ---
 {::options parse_block_html="true" /}
 <section class="card">

-To create a new template, select **Design New Template** from your Cyclr dashboard.
-You can then select the **Settings** button from the top bar on the template builder page.
-There are several tabs with different options to allow you to configure how that specific integration works.
+To view and edit a template’s settings, select the **Settings** button from the top bar of the template builder page.
+This opens a window with several tabs that allow you to configure how this specific template integration works.

 </section>
 <section class="card">